-FORMAL LITURGIES: Prestonites gather together to celebrate the Liturgy of the Mass on a regular basis.
+Prestonites gather together to celebrate the Liturgy of the Mass on a regular basis.
 The school year kicks off on a positive note with the school-wide Mass of the Holy Spirit in September.
 Likewise, Mass is offered on Holy Days when school is in session (e.g., the Feast of All Saints on Nov.
 1 and Ascension Thursday in May).
 Mass is incorporated into our celebration of Christmas and Easter as well.
-Finally, we are fortunate to have priests from our local parishes who come in to say Mass in our chapel on Wednesday mornings before school begins.

-CHRISTIAN SERVICE PROGRAMS: Service to others is at the heart of our mission.
+Service to others is at the heart of our mission.
 With this in mind, we have woven service into the life of the school.
 Freshmen are required to provide a minimum of 20 hours of service to their families.
 Sophomores provide a minimum of 20 hours of service to the school, and Juniors must provide a minimum of 40 hours of service to the larger community outside the school.
 Many students find such fulfillment in their service activities that they choose to continue their involvement voluntarily as Seniors.
 Students are also required to provide written reflections of their service and its effect on them as individuals.
-The program is supervised by the Religion Department.
-Service and community outreach are also central to many of the activities undertaken by school clubs and organizations, including Compassion Connection and the various Honor Societies.
+The program is supervised by the Theology Department.
+Service and community outreach are also central to many of the activities undertaken by most school clubs and organizations.